 Also, describe how outreach was conducted to identify funding priority needs, including any focus on multistate projects, in enhancing the competitiveness of specialty crops.
-The recommended length of this section is 1⁄2 pages.
+The recommended length of this section is 1⁄2 page.

 The following questions should be addressed in this section:

-- What steps were taken to conduct outreach to specialty crop stakeholders to receive and consider public comment to identify state funding priority needs, including any focus on multi-state projects in enhancing the competitiveness of specialty crops? - What were those identified funding priority needs?

-- What methods were used for identifying socially disadvantaged and beginning farmers within your State? - What methods were used to reach out to these groups about the Specialty Crop Block Grant Program-Farm Bill? - What projects identified by project title directly benefit either a socially disadvantaged or beginning farmer? - If outreach was not performed to these groups, why was it not?
+- What steps were taken to conduct outreach to specialty crop stakeholders to receive and consider public comment to identify state funding priority needs, including any focus on multi-state projects in enhancing the competitiveness of specialty crops? - What are those identified funding priority needs? - What methods were used for identifying socially disadvantaged and beginning farmers within your State? - What methods were used to reach out to these groups about the Specialty Crop Block Grant Program-Farm Bill? - Which projects, identified by project title, directly benefit either a socially disadvantaged or beginning farmer? - If outreach was not performed to these groups or to identify funding priorities, why was it not?